benediktjordan/AGENDER2.0---The-physiological-patterns-of-stress/README.md

 ## Data Structure

 The AGENDER 2.0 project utilizes a comprehensive dataset encompassing various physiological and activity-based metrics.
-The dataset was collected by ... in the process of her PhD thesis.
+The dataset was collected by Anne-Christin Loheit in the process of her PhD thesis.

 The key components of the dataset include:
-- Electrocardiogram (ECG) Data:
+- Electrocardiogram (ECG) Data: t
 - Accelerometer Data (ACC): Capturing movement and physical activity, integrated to consider the impact of physical activity on stress levels.
 - Experience Sampling Method (ESM) Data: Subjective stress levels reported by participants, providing a ground truth for stress measurement.
 Each participants received a prompt asking for the stress events since the last prompt (10 minute resolution; 0-100 stress score) via a smartphone app.

 This data was  collected from 25 older adults (11 females; 69±4, 60-76years).
 ECG and ACC data was collected for for each adult during 5.76 days on average (total of 144 days) with a chest strap (EKG-move3; Movisens, Germany) in the daily live.
 In total, 168 ESM stress usable stress samples were collected.

-## Labeling

-- For every stress event, a corresponding no-stress event at the same time at another day was extracted (to minimize circadian effects).
-- 20-minute time windows of ECG and ACC data around events were used for further analysis.

 ## Data Preprocessing
 The AGENDER 2.0 project utilizes a series of sophisticated data preprocessing steps to ensure the reliability and accuracy of the subsequent analysis.
 These steps are crucial for preparing the physiological data for effective machine learning modeling.
-Below are the key preprocessing stages:
+Below are the key preprocessing stage:

+### Labeling

+- For every stress event, a corresponding no-stress event at the same time at another day was extracted (to minimize circadian effects).
+- 20-minute time windows of ECG and ACC data around events were used for further analysis.

 ### Filtering